 The professional manager of a private equity fund or funds.

-- FUND OF FUNDS A fund that invests primarily in other venture capital funds rather than portfolio firms, often organised by an investment adviser or investment bank.
+A fund that invests primarily in other venture capital funds rather than portfolio firms, often organised by an investment adviser or investment bank.

 The activity whereby a private equity fund seeks to raise new Capital Commitments from external sources of supply.